pwiecz/go-fltk/README.md

 ## Requirements
 In addition to Go, you will also need a C++11 compiler.
 The FLTK libraries are bundled with the repo for x86_64 Linux, MacOS and Windows (mingw64).
-You also need system libs which are normally available on operating systems with graphical user interfaces:
+You also need some system libs which are normally available on operating systems with a graphical user interfaces:
 - Windows: No external dependencies (for mingw64)
 - MacOS: No external dependencies
-- Linux: You need the X11 libs:
+- Linux: You need:
     - x11
     - Xrender
     - Xcursor